Open Bible with journal finding the best place to start reading the Bible

 Where to Start Reading the Bible?

 If you are brand new to reading the Bible, one of the best places to start reading the Bible is in the Gospels.
-The Gospels are in the New Testament (during Jesus’ life and afterward) and they contain the stories of Jesus’ life, miracles, interactions with people, and his death on the cross.
-There are four books considered a part of the “Gospels” and they are Matthew, Mark, Luke, and John.
+The Gospels are in the New Testament (during Jesus’ life and afterward) and they contain the stories of Jesus’ life, miracles, interactions with people, and His death on the cross.
+There are four books that comprise the “Gospels” and they are Matthew, Mark, Luke, and John.
+They are first four books of the New Testament.

 All four books in the Gospels include the stories of Jesus, but they are written from different perspectives and to different audiences so the stories are unique to each book.
 Each writer, Matthew, Mark, Luke, and John encountered Jesus in a different way and therefore the way they wrote the story is slightly different.